Our action on the climate and nature emergency

 Working with residents, volunteers, businesses and local schools, we are exploring how to enhance the links between these areas as well to create natural corridors for wildlife to travel safely between them.

-Find out more about the common connections project.
+Find out more about the Common Connections project.

 Planting trees